VistaGen Therapeutics Inc. (VTGN) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for VTGN is $0.25, The public float for VTGN is 205.00M, and currently, shorts hold a 4.97% of that float.
-The average trading volume for VTGN on February 28, 2023 was 7.79M shares.
+The average price predicted for VistaGen Therapeutics Inc. (VTGN) by analysts is $0.25, The public float for VTGN is 205.00M, and at present, short sellers hold a 4.18% of that float.
+On March 03, 2023, the average trading volume of VTGN was 7.75M shares.

 VTGN’s Market Performance

-The stock of VistaGen Therapeutics Inc. (VTGN) has seen a -10.26% decrease in the past week, with a -7.82% drop in the past month, and a 36.76% gain in the past quarter.
-The volatility ratio for the week is 10.94%, and the volatility levels for the past 30 days are at 19.60% for VTGN.
-The simple moving average for the last 20 days is -18.16% for VTGN stock, with a simple moving average of -52.14% for the last 200 days.
+VTGN’s stock has seen a -9.52% decrease for the week, with a -34.62% drop in the past month and a 22.61% gain in the past quarter.
+The volatility ratio for the week is 9.47%, and the volatility levels for the past 30 days are at 17.85% for VistaGen Therapeutics Inc. The simple moving average for the last 20 days is -18.39% for VTGN stock, with a simple moving average of -52.33% for the last 200 days.

 Insider Trading